 - Does getting a dental implant hurt?

-During your dental implant surgery, your dentist will provide anesthesia to ensure you feel comfortable, so you won't feel any pain during the procedure.
+During your dental implant surgery, your dentist will provide anesthesia to help you feel comfortable, so you shouldn't feel any pain during the procedure.

 You'll also need to eat a soft diet for the first couple of weeks to avoid any pain or irritation following the surgery.

 - How long does the dental implant process take?

 The entire procedure typically takes between two and nine months to complete, depending on your treatment plan.

 Your dentist can provide you with a more precise timeline for your dental implant procedure based on your specific case.